 Among the countless nutrition controversies in the Google-sphere, it's indisputable that folate is one of the most essential nutrients during pregnancy.
-Folate deficiency increases the risk of having a baby with a neural tube defect by 50%-70%.* It’s a big deal.
-And it means you need to plan ahead — prevention of these birth defects requires getting enough folate in the months prior to pregnancy.
+Getting enough folate greatly improves fetal neural tube (brain, spine, and spinal cord) development.* Doing that requires planning ahead — and upping your folate intake prior to pregnancy.

-Despite the broad acceptance of folate as an important nutrient for a healthy pregnancy, the controversy arises around which molecular form is best to include in prenatal multivitamins.
-It’s a public health tug of war between the less costly, well-studied, synthetic folic acid compared to the more bioavailable and naturally occurring methylfolate.*
+Despite the broad acceptance of folate as an important nutrient for a healthy pregnancy, the controversy arises around which molecular form to include in prenatal vitamins.
+It’s a public health tug of war between the less costly, well-studied folic acid and the newer-on-the-scene methylfolate.

 In this post, you’ll find the need-to-know details to make an informed decision about what’s best for you.
 To summarize what we'll dive into below:

-- Yes, you do need to take a prenatal multivitamin that contains at least 400 micrograms (mcg) of some form of folate, ideally starting three months or more before getting pregnant, according to the American College of Obstetricians and Gynecologists (ACOG).
+- Yes, you do need to take a prenatal multivitamin that contains at least 400 micrograms (mcg) of some form of folate, ideally starting at least one month before getting pregnant, according to the American College of Obstetricians and Gynecologists (ACOG).

 First, a quick overview of the different types of folate

 Folate, also known as vitamin B-9, is the umbrella term for all forms of the nutrient, including the lab-made versions used in supplements:

-- Folic acid is the synthetic form (aka human-made) of folate, commonly found in processed foods, prenatal vitamins, and other dietary supplements.
-Aside from the fortification of foods with folic acid (which was done to prevent neural tube defects), you won't find it in plants or vegetables.
+- Folic acid is the form of folate commonly found in processed foods, prenatal vitamins, and other dietary supplements (more on this in a bit).

 Why is folate such a big deal?